Kanbei-Kikuchiyo/balatro-vietnamese-translation/README.md

 ### On Windows

 Automatic installation:
-- download VietnameseLocalization_v1.0.1.zip [here](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/download/v1.0.1/VietnameseLocalization_v1.0.1.zip) (or from the release page: https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/tag/v1.0.1)
+- download VietnameseLocalization_v1.0.1.zip [here](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/download/v1.0.1/VietnameseLocalization_v1.0.1.zip) (or from the [release page](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/tag/v1.0.1))
 - unzip it
 - click on the cmd file (VietnameseLocalization_v1.0.1.cmd) and follow the instructions

 Manual installation:
-- download VietnameseLocalization_v1.0.1.zip here: https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/download/v1.0.1/VietnameseLocalization_v1.0.1.zip (or from the release page: https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/tag/v1.0.1)
+- download VietnameseLocalization_v1.0.1.zip [here](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/download/v1.0.1/VietnameseLocalization_v1.0.1.zip) (or from the [release page](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation/releases/tag/v1.0.1))
 - unzip it
-- put the file *version.dll* into the same folder as *Balatro.exe* (you can also download the last version of the Lovely injector here: https://github.com/ethangreen-dev/lovely-injector/releases/)
+- put the file *version.dll* into the same folder as *Balatro.exe* (you can also download the last version of the Lovely injector [here](https://github.com/ethangreen-dev/lovely-injector/releases/)
 - press ⊞ Win+R to open the Run command, write %appdata% and press Enter, then go to the folder \AppData\Roaming\Balatro and paste the content of the Balatro folder from the mod in it

 ## Current state